Equationliu/Kangaroo/README.md

 #### TODO List
-- [X] infernce code & ckpts of Kangaroo.
+- [X] inference code & checkpoints of Kangaroo.
 - [X] code for training Kangaroo.
 - [ ] tree verification.
 - [ ] bsz > 1 and decoding with sampling.